krzysztofkroczak/workshop_API/README.md

-(Check this)Category theory ->[look for Group-like structures image](https://en.wikipedia.org/wiki/Semigroup)
+# (Check this)Category theory -> [look for Group-like structures image](https://en.wikipedia.org/wiki/Semigroup)

+# Code should be readible
 Michael Fathers : "any fool can write code that a computer can understand.
 Good programmers write code that human can understand."

 Items in mind 7 +-2 (keep tracking) chunk = grouping (if there's more elements that we need keep tracking in our head we start grouping things in one chunk)

-3 constraints of "productivity" resources = devs ;) + money
+3 constraints of "productivity":
+* resources = devs ;) + money
-time
+* time
-money
+* ??

+# Definition of **abstraction**:
-Abstracyion = "the amplification of the essential and the elemination of irrelevant" (Uncle Bob)
+* *Uncle Bob* : "the amplification of the essential and the elemination of irrelevant"
-Dijkstra: "Being abstract is something profoundly different from being vague … The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise."
+* *Dijkstra* : "Being abstract is something profoundly different from being vague … The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise."

-Encapsulation is broken when you need to read decompiled code.
+Encapsulation is broken when you need to read decompiled code!

 CQS principle